 Trekking Trail Nepal Apar Datta recently went to Pokhara to take on a tour of Mohare Danda Trekking.
-It is one recently popular trekking trail because its Eco-manage lodged to benefit the local community with tourism activities.
+It is one recently popular trekking trail because its Eco-manage is lodged to benefit the local community with tourism activities.

 It is considered one of the underrated off the beaten trek despite good vision, untouched nature, Himalayas views, and culture.
-If you need less touristy trekking area with the mix of remote feeling, friendly community, with amazing nature and Himalayas Mohare Community Trek is best for you.
+If you need a less touristy trekking area with a mix of remote feeling, friendly community, amazing nature and Himalayas Mohare Community Trek is best for you.
 Apar gives us the low-down on his trip and shares a few of his best bits from along the Mohare Hill trail hike through the hills.
 This easy-moderate trek does not take you deep to the Himalayas like Everest.
 However, you will be in the lap of an unexplored area next to the over crowed popular Short Poon Hill Trek.

 Mohare Hill: Highest Point of First Community Trek

 You don’t need to follow hundreds of trekkers while hiking through Mohare Community Trek Route.
 You are the true Marco Polo or Christopher Columbus to explore the hidden paradise straddling between Dhaulagiri and Annapurna Mountains.
 Similarly, the circuit trekking route, traditional homestay, and community accommodation, typical village, local empowering projects with welcoming people make Mohare Trek the best in class.
-Most importantly natural peace and Amazing Mountains and sunrise/sunset views from Mohare Danda 3313 m work as a cherry on the cake.
+Most importantly natural peace Amazing Mountains and sunrise/sunset views from Mohare Danda 3313 m work as a cherry on the cake.

 6 Days Mohare Trek Itinerary Photo Story: Pokhara to Pokhara